 This 78-acre area lies along Cedar Creek northeast of Columbia.
-The site originally consisted entirely of coal strip mines, but was reclaimed during the 1990s by the Missouri Department of Natural Resources.
+The site originally consisted entirely of coal strip mines but much of the land was reclaimed during the 1990s by the Missouri Department of Natural Resources.
 Areas were regraded, limed, fertilized and seeded with native grasses and trees.
-CAS manages the grassland with periodic prescribed burns.
 The result is a mixed landscape of prairie and wetlands that attracts species of wildlife that require open habitats.
 Other habitats include riparian forest along Cedar Creek, and several ponds.

 Submit/View sightings through eBird